 MoCRA is here, and it’s reshaping the U.S. cosmetics industry.
-The MoCRA law covers a wide range of cosmetics and personal care products, and introduces new provisions and grants new powers to FDA for regulating cosmetic products in the United States, including those that are imported.
+The MoCRA law covers a wide range of cosmetics and personal care products, and introduces new provisions and grants new powers to the FDA for regulating cosmetic products in the United States, including those that are imported.

 In this post, we explain what the MoCRA FDA law could mean to your cosmetics company and how to prepare to meet regulatory requirements.